simvisa logo

 • Immigrant Petition Filing: We’ll handle the preparation and submission of your immigrant visa petition, including any necessary supporting evidence or employer sponsorship.

-• Official Communication: We’ll act as your liaison with immigration authorities, responding to inquiries and addressing any issues that may arise during the application process.
+• Official Communication: We’ll act as your liaison with immigration authorities, responding to inquiries and addressing any issues that may arise.

 • Case Management: Our team will provide ongoing support and updates on the status of your application, keeping you informed at every step.

-• Appeals and Waivers: If your application is denied or requires additional documentation, we can help you navigate the appeals process or apply for waivers when applicable.
+• Appeals and Waivers: If your application is denied or requires additional documentation, we can help you appeal or apply for waivers when applicable.

 With our unparalleled legal knowledge and personalized approach, we strive to make the employment immigration process as smooth and efficient as possible.